On the $K_4$ group of modular curves: Numerical computation of the regulator

 Then $\phi$ belongs to $\mathcal{P}$. \end{theorem}

 \begin{proof} This follows from \eqref{def rn2}, Lemma \ref{log u in P} and Proposition \ref{Ln u in P}. \end{proof}

-In the case $u=u(a,b,c,d)$ and $v=g_e$, Proposition \ref{u to g}, the equation \eqref{def rn2} and the proof of Proposition \ref{Ln u in P} actually provide an algorithm to compute the asymptotic expansion of $r_n(2)(\{u\}_{n-1} \otimes v)$ at $0$ and $\infty$, and thus the associated regulator integral by \eqref{eq mellin phi}.
+The integral \eqref{eq int rn2 0 infty} can then be computed numerically in the case $u=u(\bolda, \boldb, \boldc, \boldd)$ and $v=g_{\boldsymbol e}$ as follows (note that $v$ is only a root of a modular unit, but the regulator integral still makes sense).
+With Proposition \ref{pro uabcd transform}, we reduce to the case $h=I_2$.
+Using Definition~\ref{def gx}, Proposition \ref{pro uabcd gx} and Proposition \ref{pro uabcd transform}, we compute the asymptotic expansions of $\log(u)$, $\log(1-u)$ and $\log(v)$ at $0$ and $\infty$, for some determination of these functions in $\h$.
+The formula \eqref{def rn2} and the proof of Proposition \ref{Ln u in P} provide, as explained above, a way to compute the asymptotic expansions of $r_n(2)(\{u\}_{n-1} \otimes v)$ at $0$ and $\infty$.
+We then obtain the associated regulator integral by \eqref{eq mellin phi}.